Prof Erica Fletcher reflects on her time as Research Committee Chair

 The Department of Anatomy and Physiology Laboratory head has dedicated the past 15 years of her esteemed career to ophthalmological research.

-Since 2016, Prof Fletcher has also been the inaugural Chair of the School’s Research Committee – a role she has developed in readiness for the next appointment to be made in the coming weeks.
+From 2016 to 2020, Prof Fletcher has also been the inaugural Chair of the School’s Research Committee – a role she has developed in readiness for the next appointment to be made in the coming weeks.

 “After the School of Biomedical Sciences was established in 2015, it has been a privilege to hold this position.
 I want to thank my fellow committee members for their contribution – it has been an honour working with you,” says Prof Fletcher.